Meet Andy, relentless litigator and advocate for social justice.

 A dedicated trial and appellate lawyer who thrives under pressure, Andy’s practice focuses on commercial litigation, including trade secrets and unfair trade practices disputes, employment law-related litigation, probate disputes, and issues of white-collar crime.
 Andy represents business clients and individuals at trial, on appeal, before administrative agencies, and in arbitrations.

-Andy argued before the US Supreme Court before he was 30 and won the reversal of a death sentence in the matter of Gray v.
+Andy argued before the US Supreme Court when he was 30 and won the reversal of a death sentence in the matter of Gray v.
 Mississippi.
 He also helped run the largest public defender’s office in New Hampshire and taught law school for two years, before entering private practice where he worked as a litigator for plaintiffs and defendants on corporate break-ups, municipal insurance pool regulations, and a wide variety of employment cases.
 Having spent years at trial, on appeal, before administrative agencies, and in arbitrations, Andy knows what he’s doing—and how to win.

 Andy is also deeply committed to social justice, especially in matters related to education and capital punishment.
 He was lead counsel in helping overturn New Hampshire’s school funding system, and he represented Chief Justice Deborah T. Poritz (ret’d.) of New Jersey’s Supreme Court as an amicus in the appeal of New Hampshire’s only modern-day capital sentencing proceeding.
 Andy’s track record is a testament to his professional skill and personal passion for providing thoughtful, compassionate counsel and exceptional representation.